When bills begin to hide your kitchen table, your mind may scramble for a quick fix.

 You may bike to work in the rain to avoid spending money on gas.
 Or, perhaps you’ll miss trying that new local bistro with your partner and opt for a dumpster dive out back instead.
 However, the discomfort you feel forgoing creature comforts and adjusting ordinary routines is a small price to pay for financial independence.

 Next time you pull your credit card from your pocket, first ask yourself, “Is there a cheaper way?”
-Sign up for a budgeting app like Personal Capital or PocketSmith and start reevaluating your spending habits today!
+Sign up for one of the best budgeting apps like Empower or PocketSmith and start reevaluating your spending habits today!